Stable cohomology of universal character varieties: Degeneration of the Leray spectral sequence

 \begin{lemma} Let $\pi_i\colon X_i \to S$, $i=1,2$, be a submersion of complex manifolds, with $\pi\colon X_1 \times_S X_2 \to S$.
 Suppose that each $R^j\pi_{2*} \QQ$ is locally trivial.
 Then

 in $D^b_c(\QQ_S)$.
 The same holds if the base $S$ is a smooth complex Deligne--Mumford stack. \end{lemma}

 \begin{proof} All of the functors in this proof are derived; for simplicity we omit this from the notation.
+Also, in this proof (only) we use $\dim$ to denote $\dim_{\mathbb R}$.
 We start with the case that $S$ is a manifold.
 The strategy is to apply Verdier duality to the proper relative K\"unneth formula \cite[Exercise II.18(i)]{Kashiwara-Schapira}

 On the left side we have

 \cite[Theorem 3.2.17(iii) and Proposition 3.3.7]{Dimca}.
 On the right side we have

 where for the first equality we use \cite[Proposition 2.6.3(ii)]{Kashiwara-Schapira}.
 Identifying $D\QQ = \QQ[\dim X_2]$ and using the assumption that the sheaves $R^j\pi_{2*} \QQ$ are locally trivial we see from \cite[p.~624]{dC-Migliorini} that